Endava/cats/docs/getting-started/ignoring-results.md

 # Ignoring Results
 CATS reports can be huge.
 Opening a report with 20k tests it's not the best user experience.
-Outside the typical [Slicing Strategies](slicing-strategies), you can also choose to ignore reporting for specific HTTP responses based on different criteria.
+Outside the typical [Slicing Strategies](slicing-strategies), you can also choose to ignore reporting for specific HTTP responses.

 ## Ignoring Specific HTTP Responses
 By default, CATS will report `WARNs` and `ERRORs` according to the specific behaviour of each Fuzzer.
 There are cases though when you might want to focus only on critical bugs.